Polyglot (webzine): Format

 Polyglots issues were numbered in a volume/issue format that is similar to how printed magazines are numbered; that is, not sequentially.
 For example, the 27th issue of Polyglot was not "Polyglot issue #27" but "Polyglot Volume #2 Issue #1."Polyglot was formatted as a US letter size PDF.
-It is divided into two sections, one for "traditional" games (the term the company uses to describe RPGs, card games, board games, miniatures, etc.) and one for "digital" games.
-Every page of Polyglot has a banner image of the top containing Polyglot's logo.
+It was divided into two sections, one for "traditional" games (RPGs, card games, board games, miniatures, etc.) and one for "digital" games.
+Every page of Polyglot had a banner image of the top containing Polyglot's logo.
 There are two different logos, one for the "traditional" gaming section and one for the "digital" gaming section.
 The front page of each of the two sections has a slightly larger logo.
 The "traditional" gaming section's logo has the slogan "the language of gaming" and the digital section's logo simply says "digital section."
 In both sections, the logos have different colors on each page, repeated in sequence (there are 5 different colors for the "traditional" section" and 4 for the "electronic" section).

 The first 12 issues of Polyglot (i.e., Volume #1 Issues #1 to #12) did not have any images in them other than the Polyglot "traditional" section logos.
 Starting in Volume #1 Issue #13, images of games, game company logos, and convention photographs have appeared in the newsletter.

 There was no "digital" section in Polyglot until Polyglot Volume #1 issue #25.
 The first computer game press release appeared in the previous issue alongside press releases for "traditional" games.
-A table of contents first appeared in Volume #1 Issue #25 as well, the first one with clickable internal hyperlinks was in Volume #2 Issue #4.
+A table of contents first appeared in Volume #1 Issue #25 as well, the first one with clickable internal links was in Volume #2 Issue #4.

-Most URLs in Polyglot press releases are clickable.
+Most URLs in Polyglot press releases were clickable.
 Many of the items that appear in the newsletter have contact information for the game company or the publicist who issued the press release.
 Often (but not always), the writers are attributed.

 As of November 1, 2007, the largest issue of Polyglot to date was Polyglot Volume #3 Issue #9 at 65 pages.